Before iPods there were boomboxes. Before boomboxes, there were stereo radios. Precursors to phonographs were Victrolas.

 One of our newest customers bird after a bath

 To have a good singer make sure just like any other bird, that the cage is the right kind and accessories inside are appropriate.
-Lastly the bird must be being fed properly.
-I don’t think Canaries are given enough credit as to their intelligence.
-In the wild they have to fend for themselves, avoid predators and know where to get nutrition and water.
+Lastly, the bird must be being fed properly.
+I don’t think the Canaries are given enough credit as to their intelligence.
+In the wild, they have to fend for themselves, avoid predators and know where to get nutrition and water.

 In captivity, a Canary will sing more in a small cage.
 Male Canaries like to announce their presence to the world.